 During the centuries when horses were the primary, or only, mode of transportation and integral to military campaigns, heels served very practical purposes.
 They helped keep feet in stirrups and provided balance when required to stand in the saddle.
 This is seen as early as 10th century Persia.

-Bata Shoe Museum director & senior curator Elizabeth Semmelhack believes the style was adopted by European men in the 16th century after alliances were forged between various western European countries and the Persian ruler Shah Abbas (1588–1629) against the Ottomans.
-Shah Abbas had the largest cavalry force in the world and because of this association to soldiers and warfare, heels were seen as quite masculine.
+Bata Shoe Museum director & senior curator Elizabeth Semmelhack believes the style was adopted by European men in the 16th century after alliances were forged between various western European countries and the Persian ruler Shah Abbas (1588-1629) against the Ottomans.
+Shah Abbas had the largest cavalry force in the world and because of this association with soldiers and warfare, heels were seen as quite masculine.

 Heels in 17th Century Europe